Jack Welch, the GE chief who became a superstar, has died

 Obama hailed from Chicago.
 While some Republican members of Congress echoed his views, his criticism was mostly derided by economists and by former Labor Department officials from the Bush administration, who vouched for the accuracy of the data.

 In his writing and speaking, Welch shared the wisdom he gained in a GE career that began right after he left grad school.
 He quickly climbed the ranks, and became the company’s youngest chairman and CEO in 1981, at age 45.

 Welch quickly shook up GE, laying off tens of thousands of employees in his first five years.
 That earned him the unwanted nickname “Neutron Jack,” after the nuclear weapon that kills people but leaves buildings largely intact.
 Welch bristled at the name, insisting that successful companies needed to be agile.

+But the nickname stuck, and was used by President Donald Trump in a tweet Monday.

 Welch also divested GE of billions of dollars in businesses that didn’t live up to his mantra that they be No. 1 or 2 in their markets.
 The early moves dismantled GE’s bureaucracy and eliminated many layers of reporting relationships.

 “He’s quick on the trigger — sometimes too quick,” Noel Tichy, the author of a 1993 book on Welch and a former leader of GE’s vaunted training programs, said in 2001.
 “He’ll make snap judgments.
 He’s a human being that has temper tantrums.